yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-gcp.md

 1. Choose the provider (GCP).
 1. Choose one of the following options:
     - **Automated** - VPCs are created globally and assigned to all regions supported by YugabyteDB Managed.
-    - **Custom** - Select a region and [specify the CIDR address](../cloud-vpc-intro/#setting-the-cidr-and-sizing-your-vpc).
+    - **Custom** - Select a region.
 Click **Add Region** to add additional regions.
 CIDR addresses in different regions cannot overlap.
+Use network sizes of /24, /25, or /26.
+1. [Specify the CIDR address](../cloud-vpc-intro/#set-the-cidr-and-size-your-vpc).
+For Automated, use network sizes of /16, /17, or /18; for Custom, use /24, /25, or /26.
+Ensure the address _does not overlap_ with that of the application VPC.
 1. Click **Save**.

 YugabyteDB Managed adds the VPC to the [VPCs list](../cloud-add-vpc/) with a status of _Creating_.
 If successful, after a minute or two, the status will change to _Active_.